Better than the DIY store - we've got answers

 6) I have a contractor selected already.
 Does that make a difference?

 Absolutely!
 Brett loves working with contractors.
 If your contractor is willing to assist Brett in managing the claim, your claim will go much smoother.
 Please let us know who your contractor is and if they are willing to assist Brett, he will reach out to them on your behalf.
+Please note, assisting does mean interpreting or adjusting policy and is usually reserved to obtaining pictures, providing expert reports, etc.

 7) Can I perform the work myself?